Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 Theoretical rebuttals aside, many people have spoken in favour of AI and downplayed the risk

-In 2023, Meta's vice president of AI research, Joelle Pineau talked about her disappointment in the
+presented by others.
+In 2023, Meta's Vice President of AI Research Joelle Pineau talked about her

 When you start looking at ways to have a rational discussion about risk, you usually look at the probability of an outcome and you multiply it by the cost of that outcome.
 [The existential-risk crowd] have essentially put an infinite cost on that outcome.